 Q: I purchased a subscription and got the unlock key, where can I download the full version of the software?

 A: There is no separate full version of the software.
 But instead, you convert the 30-day evaluation version to the full version by entering the unlock key at the startup screen.
 You will receive the unlock key via email after purchase.
-After your software is registered, you can see the registration details in the menu Help > About > About-window.
+After your software is registered, you can see the registration details in the About-window.
 You can download the evaluation version from download page.

-Q: All sync tasks fail.
+Q: All my sync tasks fail.
 It cannot connect to any SSH or FTP site.
 What's wrong?